 Q: Can we get both goat and cow milk?

 A: Yes!
 You will have to complete two dairy contracts but that’s the only hassle.
 We deliver both milks to all our markets and pick-up sites.

 Q: Why do you call your beef “pastured”?
 Is it “grass fed”? “grass finished”?

-Q: Is grass-fed beef healthier?
+Q: Is pastured beef healthier?

-Q: Don’t you feel guilty selling beef, which releases methane into the environment and is wasteful of farm resources?
+Q: Don’t you feel guilty selling beef, which releases methane into the environment and is wasteful of resources?

 Answer #2: We really want to challenge our customers to change their perspective – not trying to fit our meat into their familiar recipes for commercial meat, but learning new and healthier recipes to connect with the different profile of this meat.
 We want to respect the earth and the animal by eating all parts possible, while discovering the health advantages of eating elements like collagens, for example.
 To take proper advantage of all our meat’s qualities, you will need to learn slow cooking of cuts with more texture, with connective tissue and bone.
 Get out the slow cooker and the instant pot, try out a sous vide!
 Turn down your oven and your grill; learn how to braise.
 Try all the different cuts, not just the familiar ones.
-Ask us for some recipe suggestions, look up “grass fed” recipes for each cut, but most of all – expect that this meat will be different in its distinct texture and taste.
+Ask us for some recipe suggestions, look up “pastured” or “grass fed” recipes for each cut, but most of all – expect that this meat will be different in its distinct texture and taste.
 Let that be something to embrace and enjoy, not to reject because it isn’t what you are used to.
 Slow down and have fun learning new, healthier ways to cook!